paulo-fonseca28/c-data-structures-and-algorithms/README.md

 ## Others

-- [`client-server_basics/`] (./client-server_basics): Basic implementation of the classic system arquitecture "client-server", in form of a basic calculator.
+- [`client-server_basics/`](./client-server_basics): Basic implementation of the classic client-server architecture in C, where a TCP server exposes a simple calculator service and a TCP client sends operations and operands over the network.
+The project focuses on socket programming fundamentals, request-response communication, and process interaction using a text-based protocol.

 ---